Who’s Got Your Back?

 The Cost of Doing it On Your Own

 Attempting to figure everything out on your own can leave you swirling in a downward spiral.
-Every entrepreneur faces numerous decisions.
+Every accounting professional faces numerous decisions.
 Periodically, some things fall through the cracks.

 Doing everything yourself eventually leads to overwhelm and burnout.
 Especially when everything needs to be done right now.
 When you’re pulled in too many directions, then choosing where to start can feel like a difficult decision.

-Most entrepreneurs excel at their specific skill set, but lack specific business skills.
-However, there’s value to someone else reviewing your strategies and tactics.
+Where could you use greater insight about your business?
+There’s value to someone else reviewing your strategies and tactics.
 This saves you valuable time.
-Otherwise, you end up developing plans that don’t quite meet your exact needs.
+Otherwise, you end up developing plans which don’t quite meet your exact needs.

-When you don’t know the best option that would solve a problem, then you’re stalled.
-You’re unable to do anything because you don’t have enough information.
+Not knowing the best option to solve a specific problem keeps you stuck.
+You’re unable to progress because you don’t have enough information.
 That’s where perfectionism or procrastination often get in the way.

 Choosing Your Inner Circle